Lawrence Buell (academic): Harvard

-Little Lulu goes to Harvard
+Family

-Buell's mother, Marjorie Henderson Buell, was the creator of the Little Lulu cartoon series, begun in the 1930s.
-In July 2006, Buell and his brother Fred donated the “Marge Papers,” to the Schlesinger Library at Harvard.
-The papers include a collection of fan letters, comic books, scrapbooks of high points in Lulu’s history, and a complete set of the newspaper cartoons.
+Buell's mother, Marjorie Henderson Buell, was the creator of the Little Lulu comic strip, begun in the 1930s, under the pen name Marge.
+In July 2006, Lawrence Buell and his brother Fred donated her papers to the Schlesinger Library at Harvard.
+The papers include a collection of fan letters, comic books, scrapbooks, and a complete set of the newspaper cartoons.
+The then-president of Harvard and then-dean of the Radcliffe Institute Drew Gilpin Faust had suggested the donation after discovering that Marge was Buell’s mother.